turkeratac/Android-Social-Media-App/README.md

 Developed using Firebase database and authentication, and Android Studio with Java.

-"Neredeyim" provides real-time post sharing and viewing.
+This project provides real-time post sharing and viewing.

 Includes algorithms for user login and registration verification.